AMReX-Codes/amrex/CONTRIBUTING.md

 on the [AMReX Github page](https://github.com/atmyers/amrex), press the fork button.

+If you already had a fork of AMReX prior to 4/17/2020, we recommend deleting it and re-forking.
+This is due to a history re-write on the main repository.
+Note that you will lose any branches on your fork that haven't been merged into main development yet.

 Then, you can execute:
 ```
 # Clone your fork on your local computer.
 You can get this address on your fork's Github page.